tallforasmurf/CHIP8IDE/readme.md

 ### Opening a source file

 Start CHIP8IDE and select the File>Open command.
 Navigate to the `extras` folder that is distributed with the program.
-Navigate inside it to the `asm` folder and open the file `draw_the_key.asm`.
-Now you are looking at a CHIP-8 program in source form.
+Navigate inside it to the `source` folder and open the file `draw_the_key.asm`.
+Now you are looking at a short CHIP-8 program in its source form.
 It consists of assembler language statements, comments, and white-space.

-In another window open the `assembler_reference.pdf` file and read the text under the heading **Statements**.
+In the `docs` folder find the `assembler_reference.pdf` file and open it in another window.
+Read the text under the heading **Statements**.
 You can see examples of statements now in the Edit window.

 ### Editing